react4j/react4j/README.md

   - renderAsList (React16?)
   - renderAsArray (React16?)
   - Perhaps we go down the same path as Elemental uses for unions?
-* Overload React dom factory methods so can accept arrays
 * Figure out a way to define dom factories in java that are optimized away in production such that `DOM.h1().className('foo').tabIndex(3).children("Hello",DOM.span().className('red').children('World'))` compiles to `React.createElement('h1', {className: 'foo', tabIndex:3},["Hello",React.createElement('span',{className: 'red'},['World'])])`